jdstone/flight-check-in-flask/README.md

 ## TL;DR

 I rewrote my [automatic flight check-in](https://github.com/jdstone/flight-check-in) web app (originally written in PHP).
-This was purely an exercise to learn Python and Flask because the API that this and the PHP version utilizes is no longer publicly available; the software can no longer actually check you in because of this.
+This was purely an exercise to learn Python and Flask because the API that this and the PHP version utilizes is no longer publicly available.
+Because of this, the software can no longer successfully check a passenger in.

 Basically, the user enters their passenger and flight details (date and time), and the app will create a scheduled job that runs at exactly 23 hours, 59 minutes, and 55 seconds before the actual flight departs, which subsequently checks in the passenger to their [Southwest] flight.